Klaus-Tockloth/gem-pro/README.md

 ### Implicit Cache in Chat Mode

 Chat mode offers an excellent way of (implicit) caching.
 Here, the files are only transferred and tokenized when a session is opened, i.e., as part of the first prompt.
 Gemini caches this data so that it is (implicitly) available for subsequent prompts.

+### Tooling

+To extend the capabilities of the AI model, specialized tools can be utilized.
+These enable the model to access external information or perform complex operations that go beyond mere text generation.

+#### Google Search

+When this tool is enabled, the AI model can access Google Search to find up-to-date information and verify facts.
+This improves the accuracy and relevance of the responses, particularly for questions about current events or specific knowledge.

+#### Code Execution

+This tool allows the AI model to generate, execute, and validate code (typically Python) to find a solution to a prompt.
+This is especially useful for mathematical calculations, data analysis, or logical problems that require a precise execution of steps.
+It enables the model to solve tasks that demand accurate and repeatable results.

 ### Gemini AI models